njado/DataSciencePortfolio/README.md

 # DataSciencePortfolio
-This repository contain projects i have worked on and serve as portfolio to showcase my Data Science skills
+This repository contains projects I have worked on and serves as a portfolio to showcase my Data Science skills

+## Project 1
+Global temperature prediction in 2050 and 2050 using SARIMA and Facebook Prophet models